Adimaniac31/imf-gadget-api/README.md

 ## 🛄 Deployment

 Deployed via [Railway](https://railway.app/) — add your PostgreSQL and JWT secret as environment variables.
-Here's the live link :
+Here's the live (Deployed) link : imf-gadget-api-development.up.railway.app

 > This message will not self-destruct.
 Good luck, agent! 😎